-A PSFK Guide is a store as service report for the retail industry to reconsider the shopping experience in physical stores so that they can generate new revenue streams, cultivate brand community, boost traffic and dwell time, and strengthen consumer loyalty.
+This store experience & design guide provides an overview of the store as service trend and is intended to help the retail industry to reconsider the shopping experience in physical stores so that they can generate new revenue streams, cultivate brand community, boost traffic and dwell time, and strengthen consumer loyalty.

 After two years of rapid acceleration, ecommerce is cooling off as consumers look to trade their shopping habits of convenience and utility for the sensory retail experiences and connections that can be found within physical brick-and-mortar stores.
 As consumers deal with the digital fatigue of online shopping and social platforms, retailers and DTC brands are luring them back into physical retail at a rapid pace through a new host of IRL services, personalized experiences and tools.